jobf/FNF-PeoteView/guide.md

 7 built-in events total.

-Let's go through each of them.
+Here's how each of them work:

 ___________________________ ___________________________ ___________________________